samuraitruong/convert-number-dotnet-core/readme.md

 ```
 `example :345 = NUMBERS[3] + ReadNumber(45) = THREE HUNDRED AND FOURTY-FIVE DOLLARS

-When the input is zero the ReadNumber will return string empty in that case we dont concac it to the end result.
+When the input is zero the ReadNumber will return string empty in that case we don't concac it to the end result.

-`Example: 400 = NUMBERS[4] + " HUNDRED " (We not add AND here because 00 return empty.)
+`Example: 400 = NUMBERS[4] + " HUNDRED " (We do not add AND here because 00 return empty.)

 ```csharp
 public string ReadNumber(int number, string unit="") {